Email Us Contact

 Technical Investigations

-If you suspect electronic surveillance, our TSCM specialists conduct professional bug sweeps to detect hidden cameras, microphones, GPS trackers, and other covert monitoring devices in your home, office, or vehicle.
+If you suspect electronic surveillance, a qualified TSCM provider can conduct bug sweeps to detect hidden cameras, microphones, GPS trackers, and other covert monitoring devices in your home, office, or vehicle.

 The Importance of Hiring a Licensed Private Investigator